 2. No expense of store maintenance

-Direct selling takes place in a non-retail environment.
+It takes place in a non-retail environment.
 That means a seller is not required to set up a business store to sell his goods.
 A store is an expensive liability for a seller.
 He is required to rent or buy a place to set up his retail store, pay property taxes, keep the stock full, hire salespersons and people to maintain a store, and other small expenses.

 All of these expenses are paid out of the profit made from selling.
 A seller can avoid all of these expenses by direct selling and can increase his profit margin.
 Moreover, when a seller sells in-store, he is required to buy goods from a manufacturer in huge quantities which puts his own money at risk.

-3. Direct contact with customers
+3. Personal contact with customers

-In direct selling, the seller has direct contact with his customers.
+The seller has direct contact with his customers.
 There are various benefits of having direct contact with customers.
 You can learn about the needs of customers and can create business opportunities and can provide services to them as per their requirements.